Cellavent

 • Curcumin is a fat-soluble substance

-• Phospholipids, liposomes and micelles are fat components that are combined with curcumin to increase bioavailability
+• Phospholipids, liposomes and micelles are fatty components that are combined with curcumin to increase bioavailability

 • Micellar turmeric is the best way to increase bioavailability